Jarren Duran Preview, Player Props: Red Sox vs. Yankees

 Jarren Duran At The Plate

-- Duran is hitting .299 with 34 doubles, two triples, eight home runs and 23 walks.
+- Duran has 34 doubles, two triples, eight home runs and 23 walks while hitting .295.

-- Duran has picked up a hit in 62.9% of his 97 games this season, with multiple hits in 26.8% of those games.
+- In 62.2% of his 98 games this season, Duran has picked up at least one hit.
+He's also had 26 multi-hit games.

-- He has hit a long ball in 8.2% of his games this season, and 2.3% of his plate appearances.
+- In eight games this season, he has hit a long ball (8.2%, and 2.3% of his trips to the dish).

-- Duran has had at least one RBI in 27.8% of his games this season (27 of 97), with two or more RBI nine times (9.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Duran has had an RBI in 27 games this season (27.6%), including nine multi-RBI outings (9.2%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 35.1% of his games this year, with two or more runs scored in 8.2%.
+- In 34.7% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (8.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.